 Finance receivables are recorded at the amount funded or cost (by unit).
-The Company evaluates its finance receivables at each period-end for losses that are considered probable and can be reasonably estimated in accordance with ASC 450-20.
+The Company evaluates its finance receivables at each period end for losses that are considered probable and can be reasonably estimated in accordance with ASC 450-20.
 As discussed above, recoverability of funded amounts under the Company's original product is generally assured because of the protection of the Super Lien Amount.
-As such, the Company did not have any allowance for credit losses related to its original product at September 30, 2016 and December 31, 2015.
+As such, the Company did not have any allowance for credit losses related to its original product at March 31, 2017 and December 31, 2016.

 Under the New Neighbor Guaranty program (special product), the Company funds amounts in excess of the Super Lien Amount.
 When evaluating the carrying value of its finance receivables, the Company looks at the likelihood of future cash flows based on historical payoffs, the fair value of the underlying real estate, the general condition of the community association in which the unit exists, and the general economic real estate environment in the local area.
-During 2014 and 2015 the Company purchased credit insurance covering all funded amounts in excess of a deductible amount (equal to six months of delinquent assessments).
-Recoveries under this credit insurance program for the nine months ended September 30, 2016 were \$59,000.
-There were no recoveries for the three months ended September 30, 2016.
-Recoveries under this credit insurance program for the three and nine months ended September 30, 2015 were \$79,000 and \$158,000, respectively.
+During 2015 the Company purchased credit insurance covering all funded amounts in excess of a deductible amount (equal to six months of delinquent assessments).
 This insurance product was not renewed and only claims filed related to foreclosures occurring on or before January 28, 2016 will be covered under this policy.
-The Company estimated an allowance for credit losses of \$125,000 as of September 30, 2016 and December 31, 2015 under ASC 450-20 related to its New Neighbor Guaranty program.
+Recoveries under this credit insurance program for the three months ended March 31, 2016 were \$59,000.
+There were no recoveries for the three months ended March 31, 2017, and no significant remaining recoveries expected in the future.
+The Company estimated an allowance for credit losses of \$103,764 and \$125,000, respectively as of March 31, 2017 and December 31, 2016 under ASC 450-20 related to its New Neighbor Guaranty program.

 The Company will charge any receivable against the allowance for credit losses when management believes the uncollectibility of the receivable is confirmed.
 The Company considers writing off a receivable when (i) a first mortgage holder who names the association in a foreclosure suit takes title and satisfies an estoppel letter for amounts owed which are less than amounts the Company funded to the association; (ii) a tax deed is issued with insufficient excess proceeds to pay amounts the Company funded to the association; or (iii) an association settles an account for less than amounts the Company funded to the association.
 Upon the occurrence of any of these events, the Company evaluates the potential recovery via a deficiency judgment against the prior owner and the ability to collect upon the deficiency judgment within the statute of limitations period or whether the deficiency judgment can be sold.
 If the Company determines that collection through a deficiency judgment or sale of a deficiency judgment is not feasible, the Company writes off the unrecoverable receivable amount.
+During the three months ended March 31, 2017 and 2016, write offs charged against the allowance for credit losses were \$21,236 and \$0, respectively.
 Any losses greater than the recorded allowance will be recognized as expenses.
 Under the Company's revenue recognition policies, all finance receivables (original product and special product) are classified as nonaccrual.